Electronics Reliability Engineer III

 - Experience with cost estimation, managing financial accounts, preparing work agreements, technical risk assessment, and reliability assurance-related anomaly report resolution.

-- Currently hold or be able to successfully obtain a security clearance at the TS/SCI level.
+- Ability to obtain a TS/SCI security clearance

 Connect with Us